HSGM/Springboard/project2/Milestone Reports/.ipynb_checkpoints/Milestone Report-checkpoint.md

 Build an image classifier that will help label images belonging to different rooms in a home.

-Usefulness of project/prospective clients: Real Eastate Agents/ Vacation home Rental agencies A real estate agent may visit several homes in aday and take many fotos of homes.
-These fotos then woudl need to be manually sorted by room type for display.
+Usefulness of project/prospective clients: Real Estate Agents/ Vacation home Rental agencies A real estate agent may visit several homes in a day and take many photos of homes.
+These photos then would need to be manually sorted by room type for display.
 This could be labor intensive.
 A model that automatically classifies and labels the images would be a time saver and enable easy retrieval of images when necessary.

 **Source of Images:** Images downloaded from here.
                    http://web.mit.edu/torralba/www/indoor.html